 - ANOVA: A family of parametric tests that can be used for designs with more than two levels of a factor.
-ANOVA test can, for example, be used in the following designs: One factor with more than two treatments, one factor with blocking variables, factorial design, and nested design. - Kruskal-Wallis: A non parametric-test alternative to ANOVA in the case of one factor with more than two treatments. - Chi-2: A family of non-parametric tests that can be used when data are in the form of frequencies.
+ANOVA test can, for example, be used in the following designs: One factor with more than two treatments, one factor with blocking variables, factorial design, and nested design. - Kruskal-Wallis (or One-way ANOVA on ranks): A non parametric-test alternative to ANOVA in the case of one factor with more than two treatments. - Chi-2: A family of non-parametric tests that can be used when data are in the form of frequencies.

 The Great Table

 Type of experiment Parametric Non Parametric

 Two Treatments, T-test Mann-Whitney

-randomized1 F-test Chi Square
+randomized F-test Chi Square

 Two treatments, Paired T-test Wilcoxon

-paired 2 Sign test
+paired Sign test

-Tree or more ANOVA Kruskal-Wallis
+Three or more ANOVA Kruskal-Wallis

 tratments Chi Square